Somatic symptom disorder

 Somatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder

-A person with somatic symptom disorder (SSD) is not faking his or her symptoms.
+A person with SSD is not faking their symptoms.
 The pain and other problems are real.
 They may be caused by a medical problem.
 Often, no physical cause can be found.
-But it's the extreme reaction and behaviors about the symptoms that are the main problem.
+However, it is the extreme reaction and behaviors about the symptoms that are the main problem.

 SSD usually begins before age 30.
 It occurs more often in women than in men.
 It's not clear why some people develop this condition.
 Certain factors may be involved:

 People who have a history of physical or sexual abuse may be more likely to have this disorder.
-But not every person with SSD has a history of abuse.
+But not everyone with SSD has a history of abuse.

-SSD is similar to illness anxiety disorder.
-This is when a person is overly anxious about becoming sick or developing a serious disease.
-The person fully expects they will at some point become very ill.
-But unlike SSD, there are few or no actual symptoms.
+SSD is similar to illness anxiety disorder (hypochondria).
+This is when people are overly anxious about becoming sick or developing a serious disease.
+They fully expect they will become very ill at some point.
+Unlike SSD, with illness anxiety disorder, there are few or no actual physical symptoms.

 Physical symptoms that can occur with SSD may include:

 Symptoms may be mild to severe.
-A person may have one or more symptoms.
+There may be one or more symptoms.
 They may come and go or change.
-Symptoms may be due to a medical condition.
-They also may have no clear cause.
+Symptoms may be due to a medical condition but they also may have no clear cause.

-How a person feels and behaves in response to these physical sensations are the main symptoms of SSD.
+How people feel and behave in response to these physical sensations are the main symptoms of SSD.
 These reactions must persist for 6 months or more.
-A person with SSD may:
+People with SSD may:

 You will have a complete physical exam.
-Your health care provider may do certain tests to find any physical causes.
+Your provider may do certain tests to find any physical causes.
 The types of tests that are done depend on what symptoms you have.